loz-hpc-linux/sysadmin/README.md

 The script maps compute nodes to their switch ports and retrieves link flap information from fabric management services.

-This is useful when diagnosing:
+This is particularly useful when diagnosing:

 HSN link instability

-intermittent connectivity
+intermittent connectivity issues

 network congestion symptoms

-8. Monitor Node Recovery
+Monitor Node Recovery

 When nodes are rebooting or returning from maintenance, their availability can be monitored.